A Discrete Proof of The General Jordan-Schoenflies Theorem: Discrete Proof of the General Jordan-Schoenflies Theorem

-Delete this face (2-cell) in $S$, and use other faces in $X$ that are not in $S$ to replace the deleted face.
-Thinking about the intersection of $S$ and $X$, this intersection can be empty, 0-cells, 1-cells, and $(k-1)$-cells (2-cells here).
-We are only interested in the intersection that is a 2-cell or a set of 2-cells.
-If the intersection is a 2-cell $F$, then all 2-cells in $X \setminus F$ will be like a cup without a lid or cap $F$.
+After we delete this face (2-cell) in $S$, we use other faces in $X$ that are not in $S$ to replace the deleted one.
+Thinking about the intersection of $S$ and $X$ ($X$ is a 3-cell containing $F$, $X \cap S$ is not empty. ), this intersection can be empty, 0-cells, 1-cells, or $(k-1)$-cells (2-cells in our case).
+We are only interested in the intersection that is a 2-cell or a set of 2-cells (this set must be homeomorphic to a 2-disk).
+If the intersection is the 2-cell $F$, then all 2-cells in $X \setminus F$ will be like a coffee cup without a lid $F$.